jtom38/Chainsaw/docs/Functions/Enable-ChainsawConsole.md

 ### -Levels
 \[string\[\]\] This will define the events that it will monitor for.
-Enter the following values that are pre defined.
+Enter the following values that are predefined.
     "Emergency"
     "Alert"
     "Critical"